textext/textext/Readme-Windows.md

 If you don't already have *Ghostscript*, *pstoedit* and *ImageMagick* installed on your machine, you'll have to install these as well.

-- The installer for *pstoedit* is `pstoeditsetup-win32.exe`
+- The installer for *pstoedit* is `pstoeditsetup-win32.exe` which  can be found under https://sourceforge.net/projects/pstoedit/files/pstoedit/
-- To install *ImageMagick*, run `ImageMagick-6.8.8-7-Q16-x86-static.exe`
+- To install *ImageMagick*, run `ImageMagick-6.8.8-7-Q16-x86-static.exe` which can be downloaded from ftp://ftp.imagemagick.org/pub/ImageMagick/binaries/ (more recent versions have not been tested yet)
-- Depending on your machines architecture, install either the 32 or 64 bit version of Ghostscript
+- Depending on your machines architecture, install either the 32 or 64 bit version 9.10 or later of Ghostscript which can be downloaded from https://ghostscript.com/download/gsdnld.html

   32 bit                  |  64bit
 ------------------------- | ------------------------